-This course focuses on switching technologies and router operations that support small-tomedium business networks.
+This course focuses on switching technologies and router operations that support small-to-medium business networks.
 Students will perform basic network configuration and troubleshooting, identify and mitigate LAN security threats, and configure and secure basic WLAN.

-NET1174 CCNA: Enerprise Networking, Security and Automation
+NET1174 3 crs.
+CCNA: Enerprise Networking, Security and Automation

 Ths course describes the architectures and considerations related to designing, securing, operating, and troubleshooting enterprise networks.
 It covers wide area network (WAN) technologies and quality of service (QoS) mechanisms used for secure remote access along with introduction of software-defined networking, virtualization, and automation concepts that support digitalization of networks.
+Prerequisite: NET1173

-NET2277 MS Server 2016 Installation & Configuration
+NET2277 3 crs.
+MS Server 2016 Installation & Configuration

 This course covers the installation, storage, and computer features available in Windows 2016.
 Learn to install Windows Server in host and computer environments; implement storage solutions, Hyper-V, Windows containers, and high availability; and maintain and monitor server environments.
-This course will also prepare the student to sit for the Microsoft 70-740 exam.

-one of three exams to be passed to receive the MCSA: Windows Server 2016 certification.
+This course will also prepare the student to sit for the Microsoft 70-740 exam, one of three exams to be passed to receive the MCSA: Windows Server 2016 certification.
+Prerequisite: NET1161